MrShoenel/metrics-as-scores/README.md

 be run directly and locally from the TUI using a selected dataset (you may download a known dataset or use your own).
 The Web Application allows to visually inspect each *feature* across all the defined *groups*.
-It feates the PDF/PMF, CDF and CCDF, as well as the PPF for each feature in each group.
+It features the PDF/PMF, CDF and CCDF, as well as the PPF for each feature in each group.
 It offers five different principal types of
 densities: Parametric, Parametric (discrete), Empirical, Empirical (discrete), and (approximate) Kernel Density Estimation.
 The Web